jacob-ian/slap/examples/app/README.md

 # Example: app

-This example shows the registration of a slash command "/start", a block action (from a button press) "start-button", a view submission callback "form-modal", and an event handler for "message".
+This example shows the registration of a slash command `/start`, a block action (from a button press) `start-button`, a view submission callback `form-modal`, and an event handler for `message`.

 To run this example:
 1. Set your App's signing secret and bot token in your environment